 Webhooks Integration Guide

-Integrating UptimeObserver with Webhooks enables real-time, automated communication between your uptime monitoring and external services.
+Integrating UptimeObserver with Webhooks enables real-time, automated communication between your uptime monitoring and any external services.
+Webhooks allow you to send HTTP requests to any URL when monitor events occur, enabling integration with virtually any system that accepts HTTP requests.

 Support

-If you need help with this integration please reach out to us using the "Need Help?" button on the buttom right corner or send us an email at support@uptimeobserver.com.
+If you need help with this integration please reach out to us using the "Need Help?" button on the bottom right corner or send us an email at support@uptimeobserver.com.

 - Go to UptimeObserver and log in to your account.